-Graduate Diploma of Business (BS79) (Study Area A)
+- Graduate Diploma of Business (BS79) (Study Area A) - Graduate Certificate in Business (BS39) (Study Area A)

 Students seeking to exit early from the Master of Business course and graduate with an approved exit course should lodge an application during the teaching period in which they expect to complete their studies.
 Completion of 96 credit point units, where a minimum of 72 credit points are within the same discipline area, and as approved by the Subject Area Coordinator, is required for completion of the Graduate Diploma course.
 Due to professional recognition requirements, students exiting from the Master of Business (Professional Accounting) major must complete all of the units in the Graduate Diploma in Business (Professional Accounting) course.